AnastasiiaIvanova/AnastasiiaIvanova/README.md

 🤓  I'm in love with Sourcing and Recruitment.
 For the last 5 years I connected hundreds of people all over the world.

-👩‍💻  I'm currently working in the **Relive** company as a Talent Acquisition Specialist.
+👩‍💻  I'm currently working in the **Relive** company as a Recruiter.
+We help track and share your outdoor activities like nothing else.

 👀  Open to discuss vacancies?
 Check our open positions: https://jobs.relive.cc/